-3) In each of these two followingscenarios, explain which trait will be favored by natural selection and why.
+4) In each of these two following scenarios, explain which trait will be favored by natural selection and why.
+If you think particular numbers do or do not matter, your answer should explain why they do or do not matter (in other words, show your work).

-3a) Organisms of species Alpha typically find themselves in groups of size 5 on average.
+4a) Organisms of species Alpha typically find themselves in groups of size 5 on average.
 Organisms in this species leave their homes soon after they are born and so are no more likely to be nearby kin than nearby more unrelated organisms.
 When a predator attacks, there are two possible strategies: Strategy A is to simply run away.
 If you do so, the chance of being killed yourself is 5% and the chance of some other member of your group being killed is 80%.
 There is a 15% chance you will all get away.
 Strategy B is to send up an alarm call warning everyone in your group.
 The chance of being killed yourself is now 10% but there is only a 40% chance of someone else in your group being killed and a 50% chance that you will all get away.
 Will natural selection favor strategy A or strategy B?

-3b) Organisms of species Beta live in family units consisting of a mother, father, and children.
+4b) Organisms of species Beta live in family units consisting of a mother and all her children who always share the same father.
 Sometimes there are 2 children, sometimes 3, sometimes 7, etc. On average, the group consists of 5 individuals.
 When a predator attacks, there are two possible strategies: Strategy A is to simply run away.
 If you do so, the chance of being killed yourself is 5% and the chance of some other member of your group being killed is 80%.
 There is a 15% chance you will all get away.
 Strategy B is to send up an alarm call warning everyone in your group.
 The chance of being killed yourself is now 10% but there is only a 40% chance of someone else in your group being killed and a 50% chance that you will all get away.
 Will natural selection favor strategy A or strategy B?